scottvieira/Documentation/source/licensing.md

 (interlibrary loan terms, course pack rights, etc).
 This is a required field.
 This is a customizable field.
 You can add types by clicking on Add Expression Type or going to Admin.

 - **Qualifier:** This field will not be available if the selected expression type does not have a qualifier.
 This is a customization field which can be used to qualify particular expressions.
 For example, a qualifier of 'Permitted' or 'Prohibited' may be appropriate for an interlibrary loan expression.
-You may choose to ignore this field or choose to use it in a different fashion for other expression types.
+You may choose to ignore this field as it may not be appropriate for certain expression types or choose to use it in a different fashion for other expression types.
 The software comes with qualifiers added for Coursepacks and Interlibrary Loan.

 - **Document Text:** The actual text of the license clause.
 An interlibrary loan expression has been added in the following figure.